trilinos/TrilinosWiki/VC-|-'develop'-'master'-workflow.md

 <a name="transition_to_develop"/>
 # Transitioning local changes to the 'develop' branch

-If a Trilinos developer does not have any local changes that have not yet been committed and pushed to Trilinos 'github' master branch, then simply creating a local tracking `develop` branch as described [above](#get_on_local_develop) is all that is required and then one can go back to regular development activities but now on the 'develop' branch.
-However, if a Trilinos developer as already made changes (and perhaps local commits) to the local git repo's 'master' branch, then these changes will need to be transferred over to the 'develop' branch before they can be pushed to the github 'develop branch.
-Also, if a developer later forgets and accidentally makes changes on the local 'master' branch, then these changes need to be transferred over to the 'develop' branch as well.
+The below process applies only to situations where a Trilinos developer has made changes (and perhaps local commits) to the local git repo's 'master' branch and needs to transfer the changes to their local 'develop' branch, where they can be pushed to the github 'develop' branch.

-The following instructions will help a developer transition their existing local git repos over the the 'develop' branch smoothly and safely.

-NOTE: These instructions assume that the Trilinos develop is just performing the [simple centralized workflow on the local 'master' branch](https://github.com/trilinos/Trilinos/wiki/VC-%7C-Simple-Centralized-Workflow) and is therefore has just been directly pushing their locally created commits directly to the github 'master' branch.
-If a more complex workflow is being used (such as using a [shared topic branch](https://docs.google.com/document/d/1uVQYI2cmNx09fDkHDA136yqDTqayhxqfvjFiuUue7wo/edit#heading=h.eezqw2tso48u), or other types of git workflows), then those Trilinos developers should know enough about git in order to make the transition safely.
+NOTE: These instructions assume that the Trilinos developer is using the [simple centralized workflow on the local 'master' branch](https://github.com/trilinos/Trilinos/wiki/VC-%7C-Simple-Centralized-Workflow) and has been directly pushing their locally created commits directly to the github 'master' branch.
+If a more complex workflow is being used (such as using a [shared topic branch](https://docs.google.com/document/d/1uVQYI2cmNx09fDkHDA136yqDTqayhxqfvjFiuUue7wo/edit#heading=h.eezqw2tso48u), or other types of git workflows), then the instructions need to be cusotmized for the specific situation.

-But before getting started with this transition, every Trilinos developer should set up their local account to use the git usability scripts git-prompt.sh and git-completion.bash and enable git `rerere` as described [here](https://github.com/trilinos/Trilinos/wiki/VC-%7C-Initial-Git-Setup).
+Before getting started, every Trilinos developer should set up their local account to use the git usability scripts git-prompt.sh and git-completion.bash and enable git `rerere` as described [here](https://github.com/trilinos/Trilinos/wiki/VC-%7C-Initial-Git-Setup).
 The shell scripts will make it obvious what local branch a developer is on and git `rerere` will help with the rebasing and merging commands required to transition local commits.

 The process to transition local changes not on the 'develop' branch to the 'develop' branch are: